oracle-livelabs/analytics-ai/oac-oci language/7-labs-oci-language-model/oci-language-model.md

 5. Verify the **Output** fields.
 By default the system generated below output fields.
 You can select and unselect fields as needed.
     - Analysis level - what is being analyzed in the data (a word, phrase, sentence)
     - Sentiment text - the field in which the model is being applied, in this case reviews
-    - Offset -
+    - Offset - the location where the aspect/sentence starts in the original text
     - Length - the total charaters of the word, phrase or sentence being analyzed
     - Sentiment - polarity results such as positive, negative, neutral or mixed
-    - Scores - confi
+    - Scores - confidence score for the sentiment.
+Scores closer to 1 indicate a higher confidence in the label's classification
-    - Status Summary
+    - Status Summary - whether a row from csv was processed or was there any error

     ![Review Output](./images/reviewoutputcolumns.png " ")